ROZA Graphs: Self-Improving Near-Deterministic RAG through Evidence-Centric Feedback: Results and analysis

-To test behavior under realistic deployment conditions with dense passage reuse, we construct a high-reuse subset of MuSiQue: 387 questions filtered for high passage overlap, evaluated with both Claude Sonnet 4 (strong model) and Claude Haiku 4.5 (weak model).
+To test behavior under realistic deployment conditions with dense passage reuse, we construct a high-reuse subset of MuSiQue: 387 questions filtered for high candidate-pool passage overlap (Jaccard), evaluated with both Claude Sonnet 4 (strong model) and Claude Haiku 4.5 (weak model).

-\paragraph{Accuracy and Pareto Dominance.} Ours-Full achieves the highest accuracy on both models while being 46\% faster (8.6s vs.\ 15.8s) and 47\% cheaper (1.6c vs.\ 3.0c/query) than Vanilla RAG.
-Across all 10 model$\times$configuration combinations, only Ours-Full (Sonnet and Haiku) lie on the Pareto frontier; every other configuration is dominated on at least one axis.
-On 3-hop questions with 50\%+ coverage ($n=128$), Ours-Full reaches 85.9\% vs.\ VR 75.0\% (+10.9pp, $p=0.0005$, 14:0 wins), mirroring the standard MuSiQue multi-hop finding with stronger significance due to denser passage reuse.
+\paragraph{Accuracy and Pareto Dominance.} Ours-Full achieves the highest or statistically tied for highest accuracy on both models while being 46\% faster and 46\% cheaper per query than Vanilla RAG (Table~\ref{tab:highreuse}, Sonnet pricing).
+Ours-Full Pareto-dominates every baseline on both models: each of Vanilla RAG, Reflexion, ReasoningBank, and Ours-RG (Sonnet and Haiku) is matched-or-beaten on accuracy \emph{and} strictly cheaper or faster.
+On 3-hop questions with 50\%+ coverage ($n=144$, Sonnet), the accuracy gap widens further: Ours-Full reaches 81.3\% vs.\ VR 65.3\% ($+16.0$pp, $p=2.4\times10^{-7}$, 23:0 wins), mirroring the standard MuSiQue multi-hop finding with stronger significance due to denser passage reuse.

-\paragraph{Model Capability and Weak-Model Results.} Reflexion and ReasoningBank show negative trends on Haiku ($-$2.6pp and $-$1.0pp respectively vs.\ Vanilla RAG), widening the Sonnet--Haiku gap from 6.7pp to 11.6pp and 10.3pp.
-Their complex memory mechanisms disproportionately benefit the stronger model.
-Ours-Full is the only method that significantly improves Haiku (+4.4pp, $p=0.017$) without widening the capability gap (6.2pp, slightly narrower than baseline).
-Ours-Full vs.\ Reflexion on Haiku: $p=0.0006$ (42:15 wins); vs.\ ReasoningBank: $p=0.003$ (33:12).
-On the 148 questions where Haiku achieves 50\%+ coverage, Haiku Ours-Full reaches 89.9\% accuracy, matching Sonnet Vanilla RAG (89.2\%) at $\sim$1/5 the cost (\$2.27 vs.\ \$11.47).
-Evidence profiles partially compensate for model capability.

-\paragraph{Efficiency and Pruning.} Candidates are pruned from 20 to 6.1 over 387 questions (70\% reduction vs.\ 22\% in standard MuSiQue), driving 40\% total token savings.
-Ours-Full vs.\ Ours-RG on accuracy is not significant ($p=1.0$, 11:10 wins), confirming that the retrieval graph's role in high-reuse is pure efficiency: identical accuracy but 43\% lower latency (8.6s vs.\ 15.1s).
-Speed gains are reuse-density-dependent; on standard MuSiQue (lighter pruning: 20$\rightarrow$15.5 candidates), Ours-Full is slower (42.3s vs.\ 15.8s for Vanilla RAG) because graph traversal overhead dominates.
-The efficiency story requires sufficient passage reuse for aggressive pruning to offset overhead.